Judge warns of limits to what Trump can say about election case, agrees to limited protective order

 John Lauro, an attorney for Trump, raised the example of former Vice President Mike Pence – who is both competing against Trump for the Republican nomination and a potential witness in the case before Chutkan.
 Trump has repeatedly attacked Pence for being disloyal.

-Trump, the early front-runner in the 2024 Republican presidential primary, says he is innocent of the charges, including conspiracy to defraud the United States.
+Trump, the early front-runner in the GOP presidential primary, says he is innocent of the charges, including conspiracy to defraud the United States.
 He has portrayed investigations of him as politically motivated.

-Prosecutors say that they are ready to hand over a substantial amount of evidence to Trump’s legal team and that much of it includes sensitive and confidential information – like transcripts from the grand jury that investigated the case and evidence obtained through sealed search warrants.
+Prosecutors say that a substantial amount of evidence they’re ready to turn over to Trump’s legal team includes sensitive and confidential information – like transcripts from the grand jury that investigated the case and evidence obtained through sealed search warrants.
 Grand jury proceedings are secret.

 “If the defendant were to begin issuing public posts using details – or, for example, grand jury transcripts – obtained in discovery here, it could have a harmful chilling effect on witnesses or adversely affect the fair administration of justice in this case,” prosecutors wrote in their motion.

-A Trump spokesperson said the Truth Social post was made in response to “dishonest special interest groups and Super PACs” and is “is the definition of political speech.”

-The prosecutors proposed a protective order barring Trump and his lawyers from disclosing materials provided by the government to anyone other than people on his legal team, possible witnesses, the witnesses’ lawyers or others approved by the court.
-They also asked for stricter limits on “sensitive materials,” which would include grand jury witness testimony and materials obtained through sealed search warrants.
-In those instances, Trump could only be shown the documents, not get a copy himself.
+The prosecutors proposed a protective order barring Trump and his lawyers from disclosing materials provided by the government to anyone other than people on his legal team, possible witnesses, the witnesses’ lawyers, or others approved by the court.

 Trump’s team, meanwhile, asked for a more narrow order that would bar the public release only of the materials deemed “sensitive,” such as grand jury documents.
 Defense attorneys wrote in court papers that the need to protect sensitive information “does not require a blanket gag order over all documents produced by the government.”